maxtkc/mos-herb-site/index.md

 I have experience supporting clients with:

 - diabetes
-- Hashimoto’s thyroiditis and fatigue
+- thyroid imbalances and fatigue
 - sleep issues
 - depression and anxiety
 - migraines